hadarsi320/CV_training/computer_vision/README.md

  - In order to learn this subject comprehensively this section is based on udacity's introduction to computer vision [online course](https://www.udacity.com/course/introduction-to-computer-vision--ud810)
  - Do the following units and problem sets:
     - Unit 1 and problem set 0
     - Unit 2 and problem set 1
-    - Unit 3 (without the problem set)
+    - Unit 3 and problem sets 2 and 3
     - Unit 4 and problem set 4
     - Unit 6 and problem set 5
     - Unit 7 and problem set 6